elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

 * (boolean) `true` if the REP was successfully migrated to the new Child Universe without any errors, or `false` otherwise.
-(NOTE: The return value cannot be obtained reliably when calling externally.)

 ### augur.api.InitialReporter.redeem(p)